syncfusion-content/windowsforms-docs/WindowsForms/GridRecordNavigationControl/Getting-Started.md

 documentation: ug
 ---

-# Getting started with WindowsForms GridRecordNavigationControl
+# Getting started with Windows Forms GridRecordNavigationControl

 This section explains creating a simple application with GridRecordNavigationControl and its functionalities.